artalar/reatom/packages/react/README.md

 ### useAction

-Binds action with dispatch to the store provided in the context.
+Creates a handle, which dispatches the action to the store provided in the context.

 #### Basic (useAction)